sourcegraph/amp.nvim/README.md

   },
 ```

+## Features

+- Notify Amp about currently open file (you need to select a file, there's currently no initial sync)
+- Notify Amp about selected code
+- Read and edit files through the Nvim buffer (while also writing to disk)

 ## Feature Ideas

 - When I ask Amp to show me a particular section of code, it would be nice if Amp could open that file and select the code for me.